-We continue to analyze various alternatives, including refinancing alternatives, potential asset sales, and mergers and acquisitions.
-We cannot be certain that these initiatives or raising additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to us or, if available, will be on terms acceptable to us.
+If the Merger is not consummated, the Board will continue to evaluate and review our business, operations, assets, operating results, financial condition, prospects and business strategy, among other things, and make such changes as are deemed appropriate and continue to seek to enhance stockholder value.
+If the Merger Agreement is not adopted by our stockholders or if the Merger is not consummated for any other reason, there can be no assurance that any other transaction acceptable to Agile will be offered or that our business, prospects or results of operations will not be adversely impacted.
+We currently have a net working capital deficiency, and if the Merger is not consummated, we may not be able to continue in the ordinary course and may need to seek bankruptcy protection.
+Additionally, if the Merger is not consummated in certain instances, Exeltis shall have the right to declare an "Event of Default" under the Note and immediately declare any amounts outstanding under the Note due and payable and we will be obligated to repay any amounts outstanding (including interest accrued) under the Bridge Loan.
+Since the Bridge Loan is secured by our intellectual property, if we cannot repay the Bridge Loan, Exeltis would have the right to foreclose on such collateral as recourse for the failure to pay.
+We cannot be certain that the Merger will be consummated or that these initiatives or raising additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to us or, if available, will be on terms acceptable to us.
 If we issue additional securities to raise funds, whether through the issuance of equity or convertible debt securities, or any combination thereof, these securities may have rights, preferences, or privileges senior to those of our common stock, and our current stockholders will experience dilution.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, or product candidates, including Twirla, or grant licenses on terms that may not be favorable to us.
 If we are unable to obtain funds when needed or on acceptable terms, we then may be unable to continue the commercialization of Twirla and may also be required to further cut operating costs, forego future development and other opportunities, and may need to seek bankruptcy protection.

-The unaudited financial statements as of March 31, 2024 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
+The unaudited financial statements as of June 30, 2024 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
 Our ability to continue as a going concern is dependent upon our uncertain ability to obtain additional capital, reduce expenditures, and/or execute on our business plan and continue the commercial growth of Twirla.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainty.